StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 **Advantage**: Arrays allow direct access to individual elements without additional parsing.

 ////
-//// Adding Elements to a Collection
+//// tab | Adding Elements to a Collection

 _Using Space-Separated Strings_